davetang/learning_awk/README.md

     421,git_setup.sh
     1919,render.sh

-And that’s more or less about it.
+And that sums up all I used to know about using `awk`.

 ## Getting started